zmlka/undisciplinary/archinect_patrick_schumacher_podcast.md

 Similarly to above, not transcribing the personal section of the response.
 Personal, and should be listened to instead of read.
 Starts at 41:30.

+… In the office there is a sense that you have to break through in the next few months … We see ourselves as a mother ship of a whole movement.
+There are so many co-evolving, co-protagonists in the new paradigm of computationally empowered design inteligence.
+For the past 20 years there has been a feeling of being submerged in a collective movement, and we are close to the co-protagonists.
+The tie will become even closer, and maybe we can establish collaboration with some of these figures who have pushed forward with research but haven't established their own office yet.

+I always felt a mentor of a larger movement, something like a group of 400 who should now reach out to more collaborators.
+I have visions of a generous open house and platform, perhaps evolving into a new kind of organisation that allows for internal stars and protagonists.
+Bringing in some of the co-protagonists would would allow their ideas to form quicker than if they had to go through the whole trajectory of them going form a small to a medium and large firm.

+I like the idea of a supergroup or an umbrella organisation, as I've always had felt regret when looking at what happened at a firm like OMA, which has lost so many of it's great protagonists who then had to step back and establish themselves from scratch to build a similar size to OMA.
+With several of these firms, I sometimes wonder how it would have been if they had all stayed together and not lost the time.

+I've always been a great admirer of firms like Foster+Partners as well as Richard Rogers, with their incredible intricacy of detail and perfection of products.
+We have to set ourselves against that, but also with a differentiation.
+The idea of Foster is that you have a global design brand that delivers into nearly major city of the world the top address, the top leading edge institution or building, is where I see our avant-garde into mainstream heading.

+If we manage go through what might be a very very tough 6 to 12 months, the ambition is to grow this firm into a whole new type of firm with an expansionary spirit.
+We very lucky in what might have been a slightly delusional period between 2004 to 2008, when we grew from a firm of 70 people to 450.
+That had a lot to do with my nearly reckless optimism and making-things-happen attitude.
+If there is another wave of normalisation after our current climate, my ambition is to make an insanely great larger umbrella firm.